TABLE OF CONTENTS

 - What If My SBA Disaster Loan Application Is Denied?

-Small Business Administration (SBA) disaster loans offer business owners options when they try to recover from natural disasters, pandemics and other emergency situations.
+Small Business Administration (SBA) disaster loans offer business owners options to recover from natural disasters, pandemics and other emergencies.

 We’ll explain what you need to know to apply for an SBA disaster loan and outline the benefits that come with this kind of government-backed financing.

 The SBA provides SBA disaster loans to relieve businesses enduring physical and economic damage caused by devastating events, including hurricanes, droughts, fires or pandemics, such as the novel coronavirus.

 Disaster loans are the only SBA financing program in which the federal agency lends directly to borrowers instead of guaranteeing a percentage of other lenders’ loans.